GoogleCloudPlatform/hackathon-toolkit/language/WorkshopREADME.md

 ## Authentication

 Set up a service account.
-Back in the Google Cloud Console, search 'Service Accounts' in the top search bar, click on 'Service accounts', and click the 'CREATE A SERVICE ACCOUNT' button at the top.
-Give your service account a name and set the 'Project role' to 'Project > Owner'.
-Check the 'Furnish a new private key' box and click 'Save'.
+Search 'Service Accounts' in the top search bar, click on 'Service accounts', and click the 'Create Service Account' button at the top.
+Give your service account a name and click 'CREATE'.
+For service account permissions, click 'Select a role' and choose Project > Owner.
+Click 'CONTINUE', click 'CREATE KEY', and click 'CREATE' to download a JSON service account key to your computer.
+Click 'DONE' to finish creating your service account.

 This will download a JSON file to your computer.
 Open this file and copy its contents.

 Next, direct your attention to the top bar of your Cloud Shell window.
 Look for an icon that looks like a pen on the right side (if you hover over it it should say 'Launch code editor BETA').
 Click this button to launch Cloud Shell's code editor.

 On the left bar, open the drop down menu for 'gcp-hackathon-demos'.
-Right click on the 'language' folder and select New > File.
+Right click on the 'language' folder and select 'New File'.
 Give it the name 'service-account.json'.
 Paste in the JSON file you copied to your clipboard.
 The Code Editor will automatically save this file.

 Back in Cloud Shell, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to the service account key location: